Intercultural diplomacy

 See also

-– Mutual understanding: By sharing aspects of their culture, nations can build a deeper understanding of each other, helping to dispel stereotypes or misconceptions.
+Mutual Understanding: By sharing aspects of their culture, nations can build a deeper understanding of each other, dispelling stereotypes and misconceptions.
+For instance, French film festivals in India or Japanese tea ceremonies in the United States help people appreciate each other’s heritage.